 The bill amends the Arkansas Pharmacy Benefits Manager Licensure Act by introducing new definitions and requirements related to pharmacy benefits managers (PBMs).
-Key insertions include the definitions of "opt-out contract," which requires pharmacies to proactively notify PBMs if they wish to opt-out of certain terms that could lead to lower reimbursement rates, and "pharmacy benefits manager national contract to pharmacies," which refers to standardized agreements between PBMs and pharmacies across the U.S. The bill also establishes the concept of placing a PBM on probation for non-compliance, detailing potential penalties and requirements for notification regarding contract terms.
+Key insertions include the definitions of "opt-out contract," which requires pharmacies to proactively notify PBMs if they wish to opt-out of certain terms that could lead to lower reimbursement rates, and "pharmacy benefits manager national contract to pharmacies," which refers to standardized agreements between PBMs and pharmacies across the U.S. The bill also establishes the concept of "placing on probation" for PBMs that fail to comply with the Act, detailing potential penalties such as prohibiting advertising or requiring notifications to contracted plans.

 Statutes affected: